-It is always a good idea to pay attention to your dog’s breath, as bad breath can be indication of a health problem in the mouth or digestive issue.
+It is always a good idea to pay attention to your dog’s breath, as bad breath can be an indication of a health problem in the mouth or digestive issue.

 More often than not canine bad breath is caused by bacteria in the mouth which has caused dental or gum disease.
 Dogs experience tartar and plaque build up as well, and it is important to look after your dog’s mouth for better overall health.

-There are however other times when your dog’s bad breath can be an indication of something else, and it could be a problem which require urgent veterinary attention.
+There are however other times when your dog’s bad breath can be an indication of something else, and it could be a problem which requires urgent veterinary attention.

-Sweet or fruity breath for instance can mean your canine friend is suffering from diabetes.
-If you think your dog urinates more frequently ,and drinks excessive amount of water, you should smell his or her breath.
-If it smells sweet or fruity it could mean you dog has diabetes which needs intervention.
-Canine diabetes is now successfully treated, and help is available from your veterinary clinic.
+Sweet or fruity breath, for instance, can mean your canine friend is suffering from diabetes.
+If you think your dog urinates more frequently and drinks an excessive amount of water, you should smell his or her breath.
+If it smells sweet or fruity it could mean your dog has diabetes which needs veterinary attention.
+Canine diabetes can now be successfully treated, and help is available from your veterinary clinic.

 If your dog’s breath smells like urine (acidic), it could mean there is a problem with your dog’s kidneys.
 Poor quality dog food can affect the kidneys so make sure you buy a good quality dog food.

-An unusually bad breath can indicate liver disease, or problems in the gut.
-This is often accompanied by vomiting, poor appetite and in liver disease yellow corneas or gums.
+An unusually bad breath can indicate liver disease or problems in the gut.
+This is often accompanied by vomiting, poor appetite and in the case of liver disease yellow corneas or gums.

 If plaque is the problem your veterinarian will recommend your dog’s teeth to be cleaned properly.
 This would require your dog to be sedated whilst the vet completes a clean and examination of the mouth.
 Sometimes teeth need to be extracted, and a good examination also gives the vet a chance to investigate if there are any other problems in the mouth such as unwanted growths.